springone-tour-2020-cicd/katacoda-scenarios/cloud-native-buildpacks/cloud-native-buildpacks-with-pack/step2.md

 # First build with pack

-Let's start by building a simple Java with `pack`.
+Let's start by building an image for a simple Java app with `pack`.

 A sample app is provided for you.
 Run `ls spring-sample-app`{{execute}} to see the application files.
 You will see the familiar Spring Boot Maven app files.
 There's nothing special about this app, we're just saving time by using an existing sample.